AaltoSciComp/scicomp-docs/triton/usage/gpu.rst

 ------------------

 Could be useful for debugging, in case one want to see the actual gpu cards available on the node.
-If this command returns an error, it is time to report that something is wrong on the node.
+If this command returns an error, you should report that something is wrong on the node.

 ::